-This plan marks a moderate compromise between the first and third plans.
+This plan marks a moderate compromise between Plan 1 and Plan 2.
 The archaeological investigation of the site will continue in the summer of 1994 as outlined above, and a report will be published within one year of the completion of field work.
 Surface alterations will be limited to the removal of brick wall-fall deposits from the Cable Building Garage in the southwest corner of the site, the removal of dilapidated chain-link fencing along the north and east sides of the site and general vegetal clearing, surface cleaning and maintenance.